dirigeants/klasa/guides/Getting Started/UnderstandingPermissionLevels.md

 | 9     | true  | Bot Owner                                             |
 | 10    | false | Bot Owner (silent)                                    |

->This gives the bot creator a more blank slate to work with when first creating a bot.
+>This gives the bot creator a cleaner slate to work with when first creating a bot.
 (Not all bots are mod bots, so mod/admin roles were largly unneed.
-Also there is infinitly more that you would want to put between 0 and administrative users, than between Guild Owner and Bot Owner).
+Also there is infinitely more that you would want to put between 0 and administrative users, than between Guild Owner and Bot Owner).
 This helps keep bot creators from having to completely "remake the wheel" of permissions in almost all cases, without preventing that if wanted.
 (This fixes most cases of those who perpetually had to transfer/modify core commands to match their custom permissionLevels.)

 ### Since inhibitors are async in Klasa, check functions may be async